SaeedRahmani/mpc__iv_course/README.md

 ### Method 1: Using the GUI

+1. Choose custom from the menue
-1. Click on the plot to add waypoints
+2. Click on clear points to clear the current trajectory
+3. Make your waypoints by clicking on the plot (you can add several points).
+Try to keep in mind the vehicle should be able to follow the points considering its kinematic constrains
+4. When you are done with your waypoints, click on "Mark as Last Point".
-2. Click "Use Custom Points" to save your trajectory
+5. Click "Use Custom Points" to save your trajectory
-3. Click "Run Simulation" to test your trajectory with MPC
+6. Click "Run Simulation" to test your trajectory with MPC

 ## Understanding the MPC Parameters